 In the case of new move-ins, all units must pass inspection before the HAP contract may begin.
-If a unit initially fails the inspection, it must be re-inspected until it passes.
-However, in the case of biennial re-inspections, if a unit fails the inspection, the Housing Authority may allow the owner to self-certify that the repairs or corrections have been made.
-The Housing Authority reserves the right to require re-inspections for significant fail items.
+If it is determined a unit has HQS deficiencies during the initial inspection, the unit must be reinspected until the deficiencies have been corrected and the unit is in compliance with the HQS.
+However, in the case of biennial re-inspections, if a unit is out of compliance due to HQS deficiencies, the Housing Authority may allow the owner to self-certify that the repairs or corrections have been made but reserves the right to require re-inspections for significant failed items.
+The Housing Authority does not charge a re-inspection fee to owners.
 The following items will be considered life-threatening fails in Housing Quality Standards inspections:

 - 1. Gas (natural or liquid petroleum) leak or fumes - 2.
 Electrical hazards that could result in shock or fire - 3.
 Inoperable or missing smoke detectors - 4.
-Inoperable or missing carbon monoxide detectors

-- 5. Gas/oil fired water heater or heating, ventilation, or cooling system with missing, damaged, improper, or misaligned chimney or venting - 6.
+Inoperable or missing carbon monoxide detectors - 5.
+Gas/oil fired water heater or heating, ventilation, or cooling system with missing, damaged, improper, or misaligned chimney or venting - 6.
 Lack of alternative means of exit in case of fire or blocked egress - 7.
 Conditions that present the imminent possibility of injury - 8.
 Absence of a functioning toilet in the unit

-Life-threatening fails must be corrected within twenty-four hours.
-Life-threatening fails will be reported immediately to the tenant, landlord, and Housing Authority management.
+Life-threatening deficiencies must be corrected within twenty-four (24) hours of notification.
+Lifethreatening deficiencies will be reported immediately to the tenant, landlord, and Housing Authority management.